ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    ns2.bar.test.
 86400	IN	A	192.0.1.2
 ~~~

-#  Promoted (or orphaned) glue

-   When a zone is deleted but the parent notices that its NS glue records
-   are required for other zones, it MAY opt to take these (now orphaned)
-   glue records into its own zone to ensure that other zones depending
-   on this glue are not broken.
-Technically, these address records are no
-   longer glue records, but authoritative data of the parent zone, and
-   should be added to the DNS response similarly to regular glue records.

-#  Security Considerations

    This document clarifies correct DNS server behaviour and does not introduce
    any changes or new security considerations.